loftwah/tech-101/git/drills/2-git-basics/README.md

 # Git and GitHub Basics

-This is a drill to help you or your students learn the basics of Git and GitHub.
+This is a drill to help you or your team learn the basics of Git and GitHub.
 It is based on the [Git and GitHub Basics](https://lab.github.com/githubtraining/introduction-to-github) course on GitHub Learning Lab.

 ## What is Git?